maciej-bartynski/bartek01001/packages/crud/docs/DEVELOPMENT.md

 # Development Guide

-This document provides comprehensive technical guidance for developing, testing, and deploying the @bartek0x1001/crud NPM package with dual-mode support for both Express.js and bare Node.js servers.
+This document provides comprehensive technical guidance for developing, testing, and deploying the @bartek0x1001/crud NPM package with always bare Node.js server and Express-like API.

 ## Project Structure